King Edward VI Camp Hill School for Boys: Sports

 The sports played at Camp Hill are seasonal: rugby, and hockey in the Winter and Spring term, and cricket, athletics and tennis in the Summer term.
 Other sports include basketball, fitness, handball and football.
 In their games afternoon, Seniors (Years 11–13) especially the sixth form have the opportunity to play a wide variety of sports, including football, hockey, rugby, cricket, athletics, basketball, badminton, volleyball, table tennis, swimming, squash and tennis.
 All students are required to take part in certain house events (known as Standards) - cross-country, swimming and athletics.
-Other off-curriculum sports include swimming, and rugby and cricket training after school.
+Other off-curriculum sports include swimming, rugby and cricket training after school.